 What do these data reveal?
-Belligerents deployed blocking detachments at least 158 times, representing nearly 20% of all combatant observations (158/825).
-There were 87 recorded instances of blocking unit deployment in 483 pre-World War I observations (18% of all observations); an additional 71 instances were recorded in the post-World War I era (71/342, or 21%).4 These data indicate that leaders were equally likely to resort to blocking detachments across the "pre-modern" (1800-1917) and post-World War I "modern" (1918-) eras of warfare (??), suggesting that these units are not simply a response to the increased lethality of modern warfare.
-Nor are these units confined to the same set of combatants.
-While some countries have relied heavily on such practices (notably, Russia and China), a full 22% of all combatants in the dataset recorded at least one deployment of blocking detachments in the pre-World War I era (28/125).
-A similar 18% of combatants in the post-World War I era (19/103) did so as well.
+Belligerents deployed blocking detachments at least 158 times, representing nearly 20 percent of all combatant observations (158/825).
+There were 87 recorded instances of blocking unit deployment in 483 pre-World War I observations (18 percent of all observations); an additional 71 instances were recorded in the post-World War I era (71/342, or 21 percent).8 These data indicate that armies were equally likely to resort to blocking detachments across the "premodern" (1800-1917) and post-World War I "modern" (1918-) eras of warfare, suggesting that these units are not simply a response to the increased lethality of modern warfare.9 Nor are these units confined to the same set of combatants.
+While some countries have relied heavily on such practices (notably, Russia and China), nearly 34 percent of all combatants in the data set recorded at least one deployment of blocking detachments in the 1800-1917 era (46/137).
+A similar 25 percent of combatants in the post-1917 era (31/124) did so as well.

 Several trends emerge from these data.
 Above all, the deployment of blocking detachments is strongly associated with a regime's prewar repression of ethnic groups within its national borders.
-As Lyall (2015) argues, regimes ruling divided societies are likely to adopt coercive approaches to generating combat power because their use of violence in the prewar era creates grievances among targeted populations that translates into suspected political disloyalty by soldiers drawn from these populations.
+As I argue elsewhere, 10 regimes ruling divided societies are likely to adopt coercive approaches to generating combat power because their use of violence in the prewar era creates grievances among targeted populations that translates into suspected political disloyalty by soldiers drawn from these populations.
 A legacy of prewar marginalization or regime-imposed violence is also unlikely to create units with high levels of motivation.
-Instead, prior violence hardens ethnic group identification, fueling collective action such as desertion and defection designed to escape the state's military machine.
-Coercion thus becomes an attractive - and perhaps only - option for generating and sustaining combat power since patriotic appeals and selective incentives are unlikely to trump soldiers' affiliation with their (repressed) ethnic group.
-The Ottoman Empire and Russia/Soviet Union, along with lesser-known combatants such as the Central Asian khanate of Kokand and the Mahdist State, all resorted to blocking detachments to monitor and sanction marginalized groups with prior exposure to regime-directed repression.
+Instead, prior violence hardens ethnic group identification, fueling collective action such as desertion and defection designed